 The Journal of Nematology is the official technical and scientific communication publication of the Society of Nematologists since 1969.
-The Journal adheres to a strict peer-review policy.
-Journal of Nematology is abstracted in the major scientific reference/citation databases.
+The Journal adheres to a strict peer-review policy and is abstracted in the major scientific reference/citation databases.

-The Journal of Nematology is published by Sciendo.
+The Journal of Nematology is published by Sciendo and can be viewed free of charge on the JoN website: https://sciendo.com/journal/JOFNEM

-Also at the Journal website is the Journal Overview, Editorial Board, Procedures for Submission, Style Guide, Abstracting and Indexing information and much more.
+Also available on the Journal website is the Journal Overview, Editorial Board, Procedures for Submission, Style Guide, Abstracting and Indexing information and much more.

 Ralf J. Sommer